HTV04/GRRLIB/README.md

 This document will presume that you have clone this repository to a directory called  `C:\grr` for simplicity.

 ## Installing GRRLIB-mod
+### Pacman
+The quickest way to install GRRLIB-mod is by adding the `htv-dkp-libs` repository, allowing you to install GRRLIB-mod and its dependencies from pacman.
+Follow the instructions [here](https://github.com/HTV04/htv-dkp-libs).

+After setting up the repository, install the `wii-grrlib-mod` and/or `gamecube-grrlib-mod` package(s) via pacman.

+### Manual installation
 This guide is for Windows.
 If you are using macOS, Linux, or another compatible operating system, you will need to convert these instructions.

 ```text